Estate Motor Courts, Gates & Entry Design: Cost & Permits (San Diego 2026)

 Entry Lighting (Dark‑Sky Friendly)

 • Control: astronomical timer + scenes; curfew dimming near neighbors; forward‑throw optics to keep light off the street.
+The same scene‑based approach (arrival, entertain, late) we use on backyard projects applies to entries.

 • Address visibility: softly lit address plaques/pilasters improve wayfinding without glare.
 RSF projects must meet RSF Association lighting limits/locations (RSF Lighting Reg.).